View from the Coastal Trail Albufeira

 9. SUP or Kayak to the Caves and Wild Beaches

 Take advantage of the low tourist season and paddle board (SUP) or kayak along the Algarve coast.
 While the spectacular Benagil Caves are worth visiting, don’t miss out on the many wild beaches and lesser known caves along this coastline.
+One of our favorite areas to explore by kayak is Ponta da Piedade, with its many arches and grottos.
 While there are many places to rent kayaks, the best way to see the less known caves is with a tour.

 Spring Holiday in Albufeira Armação de Pera